Skip to main content

 Where it fits in the workflow

-• Initiates the process of becoming a recognized regional center.
+• Initiates the process for establishing a regional center.

-• Receipt Notice (a related form) is issued after submission.
+• Leads to a Receipt Notice (a related form) from USCIS.

 • I-956 is commonly filed alongside Form I-956H.